coder-Anish007/Student-Portal/README.md

 # Student-Portal
-This is a web application built using Spring (non-boot-app),(Spring-Jdbc), and uses MySql Database, where we can manage a Student details, eg. we can add , edit , delete and can view all the students
+This is a web application built using Spring (non-boot-app),(Spring-Jdbc), and uses MySql Database, where we can manage a Student details, eg. we can add , edit , delete ,search and can view all the students